- About This Banana Almond Chocolate Chip Lactation Mini Muffins Recipe

 - ¾ C sliced almonds (optional)

 - Preheat oven to 350.
-Spray a mini-muffin tin with coconut oil cooking spray (or rub with butter).
+Rub a mini-muffin tin with butter (or spray with cooking spray).
 Be sure to grease the surface of the pan as well.

 - Mash the bananas on a plate with a fork or potato masher.